Water Chemistry Water Chemistry — Can You Swim in a Pool with High CYA? Safety Guide

 Bottom Line

-You can swim in a pool with high CYA if you can maintain proper FC levels according to the FC/CYA chart and the water remains clear and properly sanitized.
+You can swim in a pool with high CYA if you can maintain proper FC levels according to the all-in-one pool calculator and the water remains clear and properly sanitized.
 However, the practical challenges and costs usually make it worth addressing the high CYA through partial water replacement rather than managing it long-term.
 Always prioritize water clarity and proper FC levels over convenience when making swimming decisions.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.